Lz4y/Lz4y/README.md

-Hi 👋 My name is Lzay
+Hi 👋 My name is Lza
 =====================

 * 🌍  I'm based in Turkey